Post updated 1 October 2024

 - the council has a duty to find the homeless person settled housing, but they need to wait until a suitable home is found.

-The Scottish Housing Regulator has found that not all councils always met their statutory duties to provide temporary accommodation (mostly in Edinburgh).
+The Scottish Housing Regulator (SHR) has found that not all councils always met their statutory duties to provide temporary accommodation.
 Advice agencies sometimes find examples of ‘gatekeeping’ i.e. people who are homeless are told by councils to try other housing alternatives before applying as homeless.
 This is not consistent with statutory requirements.

 Anyone in this position might find it helpful to contact an advice agency such as Shelter Scotland.